 Pineapples are a slow-growing crop, so don’t be discouraged if the time it takes to fruit seems like forever.

-In the first year, you will see the plant grow strong stems and many leaves.
+In the first year, the plant grows strong stems and many leaves.
 It will then begin to flower and produce fruit in the second year.

 But it takes approximately two years to begin seeing fruit.